 - 1.1.
-The purpose of this Bulletin is to provide guidance on the new requirements for ships entering Arctic or Antarctic waters under the provisions of Chapter XIV of the International Convention for the Safety of Life at Sea, 1974, as amended (SOLAS), titled "Safety Measures for Ships Operating in Polar Waters", which was adopted by the International Maritime Organization (IMO) by Resolution MSC.386(94) on 21 November 2014. - 1.2.
-Chapter XIV introduces the International Code for Ships Operating in Polar Waters (Polar Code), which was adopted by IMO under Resolutions MSC.385(94) on 21 November 2014 and MEPC.264(68) on 15 May 2015.
+The purpose of this Notice is to provide the Bahamas Maritime Authority (BMA) requirements for ships entering Arctic or Antarctic waters, under the provisions of Chapter XIV of the International Convention for the Safety of Life at Sea, 1974, as amended Safety Measures for Ships Operating in Polar Waters (SOLAS Chapter XIV), which was adopted by the International Maritime Organization (IMO) by Resolution MSC.386(94) on 21 November 2014. - SOLAS Chapter XIV introduces the International Code for Ships Operating in Polar Waters (Polar Code), which was adopted by IMO under Resolutions MSC.385(94) on 21 November 2014 and MEPC.264(68) on 15 May 2015.
 These two Resolutions, as well as the text of the Polar Code, are available to download here. - 1.3.
-This Bulletin should be read in conjunction with the Polar Code and Circular MSC.1/Circ.1519 Guidance on methodologies for assessing operational capabilities and limitations in ice. - Classification requirements for ships assigned with Polar Class (Ice Class) have been published by the International Association of Classification Societies (IACS) and can be found in IACS Unified Requirement I, available to download here.
+This Notice should be read in conjunction with the Polar Code and Circular MSC.1/Circ.1519 Guidance on methodologies for assessing operational capabilities and limitations in ice. - 1.4.
+Classification requirements for ships assigned with Polar Class (Ice Class) have been published by the International Association of Classification Societies (IACS) and can be found in IACS Unified Requirement I, available to download here.